braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/ios_16.md

 #### Mobile Web Push (iOS and iPadOS) {#ios-push}

 In 2023, Apple will be adding support for Web Push on iPhone and iPad devices through Safari.
-Previously, mobile and tablet devices did not support sending push notifications to Safari.
+Previously, Safari on iPhone and iPad did not support receiving push notifications.

 Braze will support this new iOS and iPadOS Web Push with no additional changes or upgrades required.